DanielleQuinn/AAFC_Workshop/CourseOutline.md

 - `datavisualization_BLANK.R` includes an outline and can be used to code along with the instructor (recommended)
 - `datavisualization.R` includes notes and code
 - `visualization.PNG` is a plot that will be used during an exercise in this module

+### Module 4: Practical Statistics and A/B Testing
+Learning Objectives:
+- TBA

+Associated Files:
+- TBA

+### Module 5: Introduction to Regression
+Learning Objectives:
+- TBA

+Associated Files:
+- `regression_BLANK.R` includes an outline and can be used to code along with the instructor (recommended)
+- `regression.R` includes notes and code

+### Module 6: Generalized Linear Models
+Learning Objectives:
+- TBA

+Associated Files:
+- `glms_BLANK.R` includes an outline and can be used to code along with the instructor (recommended)
+- `glms.R` includes notes and code